MEI Travel Banner Ad

 Best Ways to Get from Orlando Airport to Port Canaveral

-Shared Ride Services are probably the most popular form of transportation in recent years.
-Popular apps like Uber and Lyft are allowed to pick-up/drop-off passengers at both the airport and the cruise port.
+Shared Ride Services are probably the most popular form of transportation.
+Services like Uber and Lyft are allowed to pick-up/drop-off passengers at both the airport and the cruise port.

-The cost of using these services varies based on the type of vehicle you choose but the average for an UberX is around $25 for Miami and around $40 for Fort Lauderdale.
+The cost of using these services varies based on the type of vehicle you choose but the average for an UberX is around $25 for Miami and around $50 for Fort Lauderdale.
+Taxis are also available between both airports and PortMiami.

 Designated disabled permit parking spaces are available in each of these garages.

-On embarkation day, the garages and Lot #2 are open and staffed from 6 a.m. to 5 p.m.
+On embarkation day, the garages are open and staffed from 6 a.m. to 5 p.m.
 You may drop off your luggage at the terminal before parking.
 There is also a free shuttle from each parking facility to the terminal if needed.

-The current parking rate is $22 per night.
-The Royal Caribbean Terminal A garage rate is slightly higher at $25 per day.
-If someone is dropping you off or picking you up, short term parking is available for $8, and there are also two cell phone waiting lots.
+The current Miami cruise port parking cost is $25 or $35 per night, depending on the specific garage.
+If someone is dropping you off or picking you up, short term parking is available at a reduced rate and there are also cell phone waiting lots.

 Some area options include Premier Cruise Parking and Safe Cruise Parking, which can save you over 50% a day.

-Of course, if you opt for a pre-cruise stay in a hotel, some hotels also offer cruise and stay packages which can include parking.
+Of course, if you opt for a pre-cruise stay in a hotel, some hotels also offer cruise and stay packages which can include parking for the duration of your cruise.

 Hotels Near the Miami Cruise Port